kefo/ml-perf-issue/README.md

-The `filter_query` demonstrates that, in AWS on ML9, two FILTER statements that seek to filter out unwanted hits performs poorly (the 'bad' one) but when you either remove the FILTER or reduce the number to a single FILTER, (the 'good' one) then the queries perform as expected.
+The `filter_query` demonstrates that, in AWS on ML9, two FILTER statements that seek to filter out unwanted hits performs poorly (the 'bad' one) but when you either remove the FILTER or reduce the number to a single FILTER (the 'good' one) then the queries perform as expected.

 # About `values_query`